Are you looking for easy ways to display a Facebook events calendar on your website?

 Besides displaying Facebook events on your site, this Facebook feeds plugin has the following excellent features:

 - Display multiple Facebook feed types on your site, including news, photo, video feeds, and more.

-- Control the information displayed in your feeds by removing information like dates, descriptions, and so on.
+- Control the information displayed in your feeds by changing information like headers, dates, descriptions, and so on.

 - Easily manage and display multiple Facebook account feeds on a single website.

 - Completely customize your feeds’ look and feel with layout choices like Facebook slider and styling options to match your website branding.

 - Display your feeds beautifully on mobile devices with the mobile-friendly design

 - Show Facebook reviews on your website to establish social proof and increase sales for your business.